MicrosoftDocs/dynamics365smb-docs/FullExperience/ApplicationDesignDetails/design-details-cost-adjustment.md

  If you have set up the automatic cost adjustment to apply to postings that occur within a month or a quarter from the current work date, then the automatic cost adjustment runs and forwards the cost of the purchase to the sale.

- If you have set up the automatic cost adjustment to apply to postings that occur within a day or a week from the current work date, then the automatic cost adjustment does not run, and the cost of the purchase is not forwarded to the sale until you run the **\($ B\_795 Adjust Cost \- Item Entries $\)** batch job.
+ If you have set up the automatic cost adjustment to apply to postings that occur within a day or a week from the current work date, then the automatic cost adjustment does not run, and the cost of the purchase is not forwarded to the sale until you run the **Adjust Cost \- Item Entries** batch job.

 ## See Also
  [Design Details: Inventory Costing](../ApplicationDesign/design-details-inventory-costing.md)